Overview

 What you'll study

-The Intellectual Property Law offered at Queen Mary University of London offers you a foundational understanding of the contemporary global and comparative IP scene through modules such as Global IP Law, European Patent Law, European & United States Trademark Law, EU & US Design Law, International & Comparative Copyright Law, EU Digital Copyright Law, and International & Comparative Unfair Competition Law, Trade Secrets; together with a more in-depth exploration of new technologies and niche practices including: IP and the Creative Industries, Life Sciences, Interactive Entertainment, Software, Film, Music Industry Contracts, Fashion, E-sports, and Licensing.
+The Intellectual Property Law course delivered by Queen Mary University of London offers you a foundational understanding of the contemporary global and comparative IP scene through modules such as Global IP Law, European Patent Law, European & United States Trademark Law, EU & US Design Law, International & Comparative Copyright Law, EU Digital Copyright Law, and International & Comparative Unfair Competition Law, Trade Secrets; together with a more in-depth exploration of new technologies and niche practices including: IP and the Creative Industries, Life Sciences, Interactive Entertainment, Software, Film, Music Industry Contracts, Fashion, E-sports, and Licensing.

 You will develop key analytical and practical skills as you explore these areas, with a particular focus on developing analytical and practice-orientated research skills.